Part 1: Mitigation

 Fire Retardant Treatment

 Another approach to preventing ignition is through passive wildfire protection.
 We spoke with Dylan Novak and Blake Rutherford at Flame Seal, a manufacturer of fire retardants based in Houston, Tex.
-The company makes several products fsp_logodesigned to retard the ignition of fire on wood surfaces, by forming an intumescent char when exposed to fire.
+The company makes several products designed to retard the ignition of fire on wood surfaces, by forming an intumescent char when exposed to fire.
 As a charred surface, the wood underneath is less able to ignite, with minimal flame propagation and smoke evolution.

 One Flame Seal product is Wood Seal A, which unlike other fire treatments, penetrates the wood and dries clear.
 Once the fire treatment is applied staining and sealing can be completed.
 The material can be used on interior and exterior wood surfaces and has achieved the highest possible E84 fire performance rating through third-party laboratory testing.